International Air Transport Association: Charter competition

+Illegal rebates

+IATA members engaging in illegal rebating on their IATA-set scheduled fares.
+In the early 1970s, there were a half billion dollars in annual illegal transatlantic scheduled fare rebates uncovered in a US Department of Justice investigation that resulted in fines and consent decrees from 19 airlines Pan Am, Trans World Airlines and most European flag carriers (e.g. Air France, Lufthansa, British Airways, KLM, etc).
+The investigation started when a travel agent was discovered entering the US with $80,000 hidden in his socks, which he admitted was a rebate.

-In 1982, the sociologist John Hannigan described IATA as "the world aviation cartel".
+In 1982, sociologist John Hannigan described IATA as "the world aviation cartel".
 IATA enjoyed immunity from antitrust law in several nations.

+To prevent Laker Airways from disrupting IATA's price fixing regime, IATA members allegedly conspired to undercut prices on shared routes, seeking to bankrupt Freddie Laker's airline.
+Laker Airways bankruptcy estate later asserted claims against IATA members under the American Sherman and Clayton antitrust acts.

 In 2006, the United States Department of Justice adopted an order withdrawing the antitrust immunity of IATA tariff conferences.

 In March 2020, the COVID-19 pandemic interrupted routine flights around the world.
 In the immediate aftermath most airlines, because of the physical distancing policies implemented by national governments, reduced their seat loading by eliminating the sale of the middle seat in a row of three.
 This reduction averaged out to a load factor of 62% normal, well below the IATA industry break-even level of 77%.
 Fares would need to rise as much as 54% if a carrier were to break even, according to calculations done by the IATA, who posit that because of "forward-facing seats that prevent face-to-face contact, and ceiling-to-floor air flows that limit the circulation of respiratory droplets" the risk of transmission is reduced.
 North American carriers such as WestJet, Air Canada and American Airlines all planned to resume normal pattern sales on 1 July 2020.
 This industry-driven policy garnered immediate push-back from some Canadians, including those who felt defrauded, while Minister of Transport Marc Garneau noted that the "on-board spacing requirement is a recommendation only and therefore not mandatory" while his Transport Canada department listed physical distancing as a prophylactic among the key positive points in a guide prepared for the Canadian aviation industry.

-Due to the COVID-19 pandemic, IATA has announced its mobile app The IATA Travel Pass to be launched in mid-April 2021 to aid travelers in complying with the flight policies of different governments.